-- 1) reducing or holding persons in slavery or servitude; - 2) child prostitution; - 3) child pornography; - 4) possession of or access to pornographic material; - 5) virtual pornography; - 6) tourist initiatives aimed at the exploitation of child prostitution; - 7) trafficking in persons; - 8) purchase and alienation of slaves; - 9) illicit brokering and exploitation of labour; - 10) solicitation of minors. - f) OFFENCES OF ABUSE OF OR UNLAWFUL COMMUNICATION OF INSIDE INFORMATION AND MARKET MANIPULATION (ARTICLE 25-SEXIES): - 1.
-Market manipulation; - 2.
+- 1) reducing or holding persons in slavery or servitude;

+- 2) child prostitution;

+- 3) child pornography;

+- 4) possession of or access to pornographic material;

+- 5) virtual pornography;

+- 6) tourist initiatives aimed at the exploitation of child prostitution;

+- 7) trafficking in persons;

+- 8) purchase and alienation of slaves;

+- 9) illicit brokering and exploitation of labour;

+- 10) solicitation of minors.

+g) OFFENCES OF ABUSE OF OR UNLAWFUL COMMUNICATION OF INSIDE INFORMATION AND MARKET MANIPULATION (ARTICLE 25-SEXIES):

+- 1. Market manipulation; - 2.
 Misuse or unlawful disclosure of inside information.
-Recommending or inducing others to commit insider dealing. - g) NEGLIGENT HOMICIDE AND GRIEVOUS OR VERY GRIEVOUS BODILY HARM, COMMITTED IN BREACH OF THE RULES ON ACCIDENT PREVENTION AND HEALTH AND SAFETY AT WORK (ARTICLE 25-SEPTIES)
+Recommending or inducing others to commit insider dealing.

+h) NEGLIGENT HOMICIDE AND GRIEVOUS OR VERY GRIEVOUS BODILY HARM, COMMITTED IN BREACH OF THE RULES ON ACCIDENT PREVENTION AND HEALTH AND SAFETY AT WORK (ARTICLE 25-SEPTIES)

-h) RECEIVING STOLEN GOODS, MONEY LAUNDERING, USE OF MONEY, GOODS OR BENEFITS OF UNLAWFUL ORIGIN, AND SELFLAUNDERING (ARTICLE 25-OCTIES)
+i) RECEIVING STOLEN GOODS, MONEY LAUNDERING, USE OF MONEY, GOODS OR BENEFITS OF UNLAWFUL ORIGIN, AND SELFLAUNDERING (ARTICLE 25-OCTIES)

-i) OFFENCES RELATING TO NON-CASH PAYMENT INSTRUMENTS (ARTICLE 25-OCTIES.1):
+j) OFFENCES RELATING TO NON-CASH PAYMENT INSTRUMENTS AND FRAUDULENT TRANSFER OF VALUES (ARTICLE 25-OCTIES.1):

-- 1. misuse and falsification of non-cash payment instruments; - possession and distribution of computer equipment, devices or programmes intended to commit offences involving non-cash payment instruments; - 3. computer fraud aggravated by the carrying out of a transfer of money, monetary value or virtual currency;

-as well as any other crimes against public trust, or otherwise against property provided for in the Criminal Code, when it relates to non-cash instruments of payment.
+- 1. misuse and falsification of non-cash payment instruments; - possession and distribution of computer equipment, devices or programmes intended to commit offences involving non-cash payment instruments; - 3. computer fraud aggravated by the carrying out of a transfer of money, monetary value or virtual currency; - 4. fraudulent transfer of valuables as well as any other crimes against public trust, or otherwise against property provided for in the Criminal Code, when it relates to non-cash instruments of payment.

-j) TRANSNATIONAL CRIMES (LAW 146/2006, ARTICLE 10):
+k) TRANSNATIONAL CRIMES (LAW 146/2006, ARTICLE 10):

-- 1) criminal conspiracy;

-- 2) mafia-type association;
+- 1) criminal conspiracy; - 2) mafia-type association;

-- 3) criminal conspiracy to smuggle foreign tobacco products;